While You Are On 24-Month STEM OPT Extension

 Ending OPT early

-If you decide to abandon your OPT before the end date of your EAD and leave the U.S., you must notify the International Center so we can end your SEVIS record.
-Please log in to the M-Passport portal, click on Requests > Departure Form, and submit the request telling us that you have decided to abandon your OPT and the date you plan to depart the United States.
-We will end your SEVIS record effective the date you indicate you plan to leave the U.S. or the date you notify us, whichever is later.
-If you do not notify us, you may continue to be billed for health insurance.
+If you decide to abandon your STEM OPT before the end date of your EAD and leave the U.S., you must notify the International Center so we can end your SEVIS record.
+Please log in to M-Passport, click on Requests > Departure Form, and submit the request telling us that you have decided to abandon your OPT and the date you plan to depart the U.S. We will end your SEVIS record effective the date you indicate you plan to leave the U.S. or the date you notify us, whichever is later.
+In addition, remember to submit a Final Evaluation for the end of your STEM OPT in M-Passport within 10 days of your end of employment.

 Starting a New Program — at U-M or at Another Institution